Laws / Legislation

 Follow this link for a copy of the N. D. Century code section on home education.
 The Law

-Simply reading the six page North Dakota home education law will answer most questions and provide home educators with the maximum freedom.
+Simply reading the five page North Dakota home education law will answer most questions and provide home educators with the maximum freedom.
 If it is not required by law, you are not required by law to do it.

 Members can download a free copy of the Annotated Century Code for Home Education.